 During each match, every team member will be provided with a bubble football in order to play a given match during the bubble football world cup.
 Comfortable footwear that enables each player to run around on astro turf should be worn at all times during live play.
 Please note that any player who wears footwear with cleats or spikes will be unable to take part.
 Team jerseys will be provided by tournament organisers but shorts and socks in the national colours are needed to help diferentiate player on the pitch during matches.

-The duration of each bubble football match will last for a total of 10-minutes – this will be split into two halves which last five minutes each.
-Extra time is only available after the match has finished and the scores remain equal.
-The referee will stop the playing time if a longer interception is expected.
-The half-time break is five-minutes long.
+The duration of each bubble football match will last for a total of 12-minutes – this will be split into two halves which last five minutes each.
+There is no extra-time in any of the matches of the tournament, instead matches in the knockout stages will be decided by a special penatly shootout.
+The half-time break is two-minutes long.

 Referees and match officials

-During each match, there should be a match official present who will have read and understood the official rules of bubble football.
+During each match, there will be a dedicated match official present who will understand the official rules of bubble football world cup.

 Scoring a goal

-In bubble football, you can use any part of your body to score a goal, however, use of hands aren’t allowed!
+In bubble football, you can use any part of your body except hands to score a goal, this includes using the bubble to strike the ball.

 A penalty kick will be issued when a rule has been broken in the eyes of the referee, especially if it was preventing a goalscoring opportunity.